FAQ (Frequently Asked Questions)

 6. Discusser (Highest Achievable Level=3): Your level increases if you comment on a proposed research idea and also if a research idea you proposed receives comments.
 To comment on and/or propose a research idea, visit Research Ideas.

-7. Promoter (Highest Achievable Level=5): Your level increases if you refer friends with IBD to the network and your friend signs-up with your unique referral code.
-Check out the gray box below for details.
+8. Promoter (Highest Achievable Level=5): Your level increases if you refer friends with IBD to the network and your friend signs-up with your unique referral code.
+Go to the Members page to refer a friend.

 Do I need my password to take Partners surveys?